thomashamamji/photo_browser/README.md

 # Photo browser

 Medias gallery created to get photos found from multiple well known websites.
-This software allows users to create album in a gallery and add medias in it.
+This software allows users to create albums in a gallery and add medias inside.
-It is also possible for the user to share album and photos by email or message.
+It will also be possible for users to share albums and photos by email or message.

 ## The concept